lfr/lfr.github.io/special/_posts/2021-03-30-literally-infinite-money.md

 Inflation works exactly the way you think it does in a closed system, if you add more money to it and everything else stays the same, people are willing to spend more for the same stuff driving its price up.

-Unfortunately, this understanding of inflation doesn't help in any way predicting the consequences of money supply in the price of goods, no more than the understanding of how water turns to vapor in a pressure cooker helps you predict the weather.
+Unfortunately, this understanding of inflation doesn't help in any way when trying to predict the consequences of money supply in the price of goods, no more than understanding of how water turns to vapor in a pressure cooker helps you predict the weather.

-Just like the weather, modern economy is a chaotic [complex system](https://en.wikipedia.org/wiki/Complex_system), and anyone trying to explain it away using a simple metaphor like the magical closed room above is a charlatan.
+Just like the weather, modern economy is a [chaotic complex system](https://en.wikipedia.org/wiki/Complex_system), and anyone trying to explain it away using a simple metaphor like the magical closed room above is a charlatan.
 Literally.
 It's someone with an agenda, trying to sell you on an idea they directly or indirectly benefit from.

-If you are ready let go of this preconception about what creates inflation, read on!
+If you are ready to accept inflation as no more or less predictable than the weather, read on!

 ## Infinite money 💸